 The Jaguar I-Pace seemingly wants to set itself apart by offering a smoother and more comfortable ride.
 Electronic air suspension and adaptive dynamics allow the car to analyze what’s going on in and outside of the car to optimize settings and enhance your own driving comfort.
 Plus, if you have opinions on how those settings should be set, the dynamics can be personally configured to suit you.

-The Jaguar I-Pace packs a 90 kWh battery pack, which Jaguar says will take you 290 miles on a single charge.
-That’s solid performance, but it is still pretty average compared to a lot of other electric SUVs that are due to hit the market over the next year or so.
+The Jaguar I-Pace packs a 90 kWh battery pack, which Jaguar says will take you 222 miles on a single charge.
+That’s solid performance, but it's still on the low end of the spectrum compared to a lot of other electric SUVs that are due to hit the market over the next year or so.

 Jaguar also promises that the Jaguar I-Pace comes with an enhanced brake regeneration system that can recuperate almost all of the braking energy.
 What’s more, this system can be used to offer one-pedal driving.
 That means the car will start braking as soon as you lift your foot off the accelerator, and regain that energy as the car slows to a halt.